 Quick plot is Like in Avatar, Two worlds collide when a mermaid and human man meet.
 This plunges audiences into a vast underwater realm brimming with adventure and intrigue.

-The Oyster Thief obtained a glowing review in Forbes: “Faruqi possesses a unique ability to create a fantastical underwater world while tying in explicit scientific facts….
-The Oyster Thief is an entertaining and informative mix of ocean science and literary fiction.”
+The Oyster Thief obtained a glowing review in Forbes: “Faruqi possesses a unique ability.
+One to create a fantastical underwater world.
+So cool.
+I mean one while tying in explicit scientific fact.
+Again like a Tom Clancy type book.